 Also near Clarksburg, Julietta Winery is delightfully isolated and very friendly, while Miner’s Leap, not far south of the picturesque Freeport Bridge, is beautifully landscaped and very dog-friendly; check calendar for regular music events.
-The biggest venue on this side of the river is the Old Sugar Mill, a repurposed sugar beet-processing factory that now houses 14 dog-friendly tasting rooms.

 Across the river on Highway 160 (aka the River Road), Scribner Bend stands out not just for its wines and delightful dog-friendly patio seating, but for the food purveyed by Paesano’s, an onsite vendor with a wood-fired pizza oven and interesting salad menu.
 Live music is scheduled weekend afternoons through October on the dog-friendly patio.

 A regional bonus for fall visitors: Sacramento Delta Grown farms and wineries invite visitors to enjoy fresh produce, wines and kid-centric activities at generational family farms on both sides of the river between Sacramento and Isleton.
 You’re sure to come home with great memories and a pumpkin or three!